ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

 ![image](https://user-images.githubusercontent.com/10286961/224603065-95715727-83d0-4ef9-81e4-3b7065aaf73e.png)

-Once we have verified, we can mention pr to the rc component.It should be noted that link may cause an exception when running the test command.
+Once we have verified, we can mention pr to the rc component.
+It should be noted that link may cause an exception when running the test command.
 Therefore, after local verification, we need to run the following

 command locally to delete the package from link: